na-ra/selab-project1/README.md

-# Time management software
+# **Time management software**

 user by using this sofware calender can manage his time and tasks in an efficient way

-also it provide a place for writing his notes and lists
+also it provides a place for writing his notes and lists

-the tasks and notes that user want to focus or work on, may differ during diffrent period of time so this software provides a personal board which he can pin his task and notes in it
+the tasks and notes that user want to focus or work on, may vary during diffrent period of time so this software provides a personal board which he can pin tasks and notes on it

 this software provide a group board which allow multiple users to share group tasks